maystreamer/bombardier/README.md

 choose the simulation number and press Enter

 ## Sample report
-On your local machine, you can access your load run report from ***build/reports/gatling***
+On your local machine, you can access your load run report from ***target/gatling***

-A sample report to view on your local browser can be downloaded from [here](https://github.com/maystreamer/bombardier/tree/main/reports/gatling/capacitytestsimulation-20241002205016620) or you can view a sample pdf report [here](https://github.com/maystreamer/bombardier/blob/main/capacity_simulation_sample_report.pdf)
+you can view a sample pdf report [here](https://github.com/maystreamer/bombardier/blob/main/Gatling_Capacity_Report.pdf)